RahulARanger/My_Python_Book/Concurrency/MultiThreading/README.md

 * **used for creating high level threads**
 * **we can also create `Lock`**

-* Major Problems faced while using mult-threading is mostly due to synchronization.
+* Major Problems faced while using multi-threading is mostly due to synchronization.
 * some problems like DeadLocks, Race Condition are also mentioned

 ## References